intel/QAT_Engine/README.md

 </details>
 </details>
 <details>
-<summary>Install OpenSSL*    (Note this step is not required if OpenSSL* 1.1.1 or 3.0 is already installed)</summary>
+<summary>Install OpenSSL*    (Note this step is not required if OpenSSL* is already installed)</summary>

 ## Build OpenSSL\*

-This step is not required if building the Intel&reg; QAT OpenSSL\* Engine against system prebuilt OpenSSL\* 1.1.1 or 3.0.
+This step is not required if building the Intel&reg; QAT OpenSSL\* Engine against system prebuilt OpenSSL\* .
 When using the prebuild system OpenSSL library the engine library is installed in the system OpenSSL engines directory.

 Clone OpenSSL\* from Github\* at the following location: